-Chattanooga…most people have heard of it because of the Choo Choo, but did you know it’s been voted consistently as one of the best places in the US to live?
+Chattanooga, Tennesee.
+Most people have heard of it because of the Choo Choo, but did you know it’s been voted consistently as one of the best places in the US to live?
 I can see why – it has a lovely downtown area with lots of places to eat and explore, and yet it’s close to mountains, waterfalls and nature too.
-If you love getting out in nature, a laid back feel and epic views – Chattanooga is for you!
+It’s such an underrated place, and I had a magical time visiting.

-Rock City Gardens are a bit mad.
+Chattanooga also has some cool more touristy attractions, which are great for kids.
+The first is Rock City Gardens – which are completely mad and equally as fun.
 They were designed by a German lady and her husband in the 1920s and 30s.
 She had an obsession with gnomes, so they are everywhere.
 It’s basically a beautiful park that combines nature with German Fairytales.
-There’s a big waterfall, you can see 7 states from the viewing point on Lookout Mountain, a swing bridge and there’s even a huge fairytale cavern with models of all the famous Grimm stories.
+There’s a big (man made) waterfall, you can see 7 states from the viewing point on Lookout Mountain, a swing bridge and there’s even a huge fairytale cavern with models of all the famous Grimm stories.
 Bizarre and amazing all at the same time!

-- Ruby Falls – an indoor waterfall underground.
-It’s fun as you get to go through all the caves and then this underwater waterfall is the main attraction.
-I’m not sure how legit it is, but worth a visit if you’re in the area
+Ruby Falls is an underground waterfall.
+It’s fun as you get to go through all the caves to reach the Falls, and then there is a little light show illuminating it in different colours.
+I’m not sure how legit it is, but worth a visit if you’re in the area.

 Downtown Chattanooga is a really cool area, with lots of nice restaurants and shops.
 To eat we loved Alleia, Tony’s Pasta Shop, and Taco Mamacita, and to drink we liked the The Flying Squirrel.

 Also in Downtown is the largest collection of art in the US South at The Hunter Museum of American Art, the world’s longest pedestrian bridge – The Walnut Street Bridge, as well as the super fun Tennessee Aquarium.